Touring Israel

 The opening of the new Ramon International Airport, 20 km north of Eilat, took place on January 21, 2019.
 The airport bears the name Ramon in honor of Aviation Colonel Ilan Ramon, Israel's first astronaut who tragically died on February 1, 2003, in the Columbia spaceship crash.

-Ramon International Airport currently serves both domestic and international flights.
+Ramon International Airport currently serves both domestic and international flights, 99% of the flights will land in Ben Gurion airport while only a few in Ramon.
 In the future, it will be able to serve as an alternative to Ben Gurion International Airport in emergencies.

-The main carriers operating in these directions are the Israeli airline EL AL, as well as the Russian airlines Aeroflot and Ural Airlines, United Airlines, Delta, Brtish Airways, and many more.
+The main carriers operating in these directions are the Israeli airline EL AL, as well as the Russian airlines Aeroflot and Ural Airlines, American Airlines, United Airlines, Delta, British Airways, and many more.

-Today Low-cost airlines often include Israel on their routes as well.
+Today Low-cost airlines such as Easy Jet and Ryanair often include Israel on their routes as well.

-However, starting in November 2019, the Russian low-cost airline Pobeda, Easyjet, and Bluair will start operating regular flights from Moscow (Vnukovo airport) and Hitro Airport to Eilat (Ramon airport).
+However, starting in November 2019, the Russian low-cost airlines Pobeda, Easyjet, and Bluair started operating regular flights from Moscow (Vnukovo Airport) and Hitro Airport to Eilat (Ramon Airport).
 Flights will be operated three times a week on Tuesdays, Thursdays, and Saturdays.
 Ticket sales are open from August 2019.

-When buying a ticket to visit Israel, you should be guided by the following rules:
+When buying a ticket for touring Israel, you should be guided by the following rules:

 1. Choose a round-trip ticket on flights of one carrier.

-5. Ticket prices on Fridays, weekends, and holidays are usually higher than on other days of the week.
+5. Generally speaking, Fridays, weekends, and holidays have higher ticket prices than other days.

-7. When buying a ticket, refuse unnecessary and unnecessary insurances that will be offered to you.
+7. When buying a ticket, refuse unnecessary and unnecessary insurance that will be offered to you.

 8. Be sure to read the carrier's baggage policy.
 Often, only hand luggage is included in the cost of an economy class ticket, and baggage is paid for separately.

-Personally, I always have a big problem with point 8, I understand perfectly well that luggage is extra energy, time, and money.
-And how many videos I have reviewed on the topic “how to travel with one backpack”, but so far to no avail.
+I always have a big problem with point 8, I understand perfectly well that luggage is extra energy, time, and money. but when touring Israel, especially for a long period you will need a lot of things with you, so yes take the extra luggage.

-Want to know how to find a cheap ticket for touring Israel?
+Want to know how to find a cheap ticket for your Holy Land exploration?
 Use a flight scanner or contact me for the best advice and most affordable deals for touring Israel all year long.

 SIM CARD FOR TOURING ISRAEL